couchbaselabs/iOS-Couchbase/README.md

 _Important: The `rsync` command below is a single long line.
 Do not put a newline in the middle!_

-    # The 'CouchDB' subfolder of the framework contains Erlang code and
+    # The 'CouchbaseResources' subfolder of the framework contains Erlang code
-    # other resources needed at runtime.
+    # and other resources needed at runtime.
 Copy it into the app bundle:
-    rsync -a "${SRCROOT}/Frameworks/Couchbase.framework/CouchDB" "${TARGET_BUILD_DIR}/${UNLOCALIZED_RESOURCES_FOLDER_PATH}”
+    rsync -a "${SRCROOT}/Frameworks/Couchbase.framework/CouchbaseResources" "${TARGET_BUILD_DIR}/${UNLOCALIZED_RESOURCES_FOLDER_PATH}”

-That’s it.
-Of course you’ll still need to call [Couchbase start:] when the app launches, as before.
-(See DemoAppDelegate.m in the SDK sources.)
+That’s it for the project setup.
+In your application code, you’ll need to start the CouchbaseEmbeddedServer object at launch time.
+(See CouchbaseEmbeddedServer.h, and see EmptyAppDelegate.m for an example of how to call it.)

 ## License